Druanae/better-progress-bar/README.md

 ```bash
 echo "%{c}$(better-music.sh)" | lemonbar -p -B "#000" -F "#fff"
 ```
+To change the progress completed colour change the value of `$comp_col`.
-To change the colour it sets for the percentage completed change the value of `$completed="#dc1566"` to whatever you like.
+To change the paused colour change the value of `$paus_col`.
-Must be a valid colour that lemonbar will accept.
+Must be a valid colour in lemonbar.